LATEST POSTS

 ‘Surfacing Urban Water’ at AusSTS

 Alexandra Crosby, Sarah Jane Jones and Holly O’Neil, from the Surfacing Urban Wetlands team, hosted their interactive workshop ‘Surfacing Urban Water’ at the AusSTS ‘Signals and Noise’ conference 2025 in Melbourne.
-The workshop, reflected on how the visualisation of wetlands and waterways in cities fundamentally impacts how we imagine the urban environment and our role

 • Workshops in Sydney Park’s Wetlands